vlayer-xyz/vlayer/book/src/features/web.md

 By default, TLS establishes secure communications only between a server and a client.
 TLS ensures that the data has not been tampered with and that the server is who it claims to be.
 This setup plays a vital role in web security, but is not enough for reliable verification. vlayer solves this by introducing an additional party to the TLS communication: *Notary*.

-The job of *Notary* is to verify the TLS session transcript and make sure that nothing malicious is happening.
+The job of *Notary* is to verify the TLS session transcript and ensure that nothing malicious is happening.
+Thanks to advanced cryptography, the Notary can have full confidence in the integrity of the content, but still never see the content of the original communication.

+### Notary Trust
-Downside of involving *Notary* is that it must be a trusted entity. *Notary* blindly signs the data, so it can lead to situation where prover cooperates with *Notary* to trick *Verifier*.
+The disadvantage of involving *Notary* is that it must be a highly trusted third party.
+The *Notary* signs or certifies the incoming data, so it can lead to a situation where the *Prover* works with the *Notary* to create malicious proofs for the *Verifier*.

-A solution to this challenge, along with other security considerations, will be available soon in this section.
+Having one or a few notaries can also compromise the promise of decentralization and make the protocol vulnerable to censorship threats.

+In the near future, vlayer will publish a roadmap specifying in detail how to achieve high level of security when setting up the *Notary* service.